 (d) A Drawdown Request once given may not be withdrawn or revoked.

-(e) Notwithstanding any other provisions of this Agreement, the Trust shall not be required to deliver an Asset Notice with respect to, and the Asset Notice requirements described in the final sentence of Section 5.2(a) shall not be applicable to, Hawaii Tranches.
+(e) Notwithstanding any other provisions of this Agreement, with respect to each of the Hawaii Tranches, the Trust shall deliver to the Agent a duly completed Drawdown Request on the date hereof, and the Drawdown Date for each of the Hawaii Tranches shall be the date hereof.
+Further, the Trust shall not be required to deliver an Asset Notice with respect to, and the Asset Notice requirements described in the final sentence of Section 5.2(a) shall not be applicable to, Hawaii Tranches or Hawaii I II Tranches.

 Section 5.3 Advances.